henry-valentine/COMPASS/README.txt

 		- Once this program is executed, a Graphical User Interface (GUI) should appear in a new window.
 To run a new SLRA simulation, begin by selecting a menu item from the drop-down box labelled "Sim Objects."
 Next, fill in the text fields below labelled
-		  "X Rotation" and "X Velocity" with the desired initial rotation about the X axis in degrees and the angular velocity of the object about the X axis.
+		  "X Rotation" and "X Velocity" with the desired initial rotation about the X axis in degrees and the angular velocity of the object about the X axis in Hertz (Revolutios per second).
 Do the same for the Y and Z paremters (Note: Do not leave any fields blank.
 		  If you do not wish for there to be an angular displacement or velocity about a given axis, simply insert a "0" into the textfield).
 		  After this, enter the duration of the simulation in seconds in the "Pass Duration" textfield and click "Run" to begin the simulation.
 		RUNNING A SIMULATION
 		- While the simulation is running, you may press the Space Bar at any time to pause the simulation (Note: this will have no affect on the data) or press the Escape key to end the simulation (Note: Data will still be saved if the simulation is ended prematurely).
 The